elviajero971/dinnertime/README.md

 ---

+## 🚀 User Stories
+- As a user, I want to see a list of recipes with their images and names, so I can quickly browse through available options.
+- As a user, I want to filter the recipe list by typing one or more ingredients, so I can find recipes that match what I have on hand.
+- As a user, I want to click on a recipe from the list to see detailed information about it, including ingredients, preparation time, and instructions.

+---

 ## 🚀 Features
-- View a list of recipes with images and names.
-- Filter recipes by typing one or more ingredients.
-- Click on a recipe from the list to see details about it.

----

 ## 🛠️ Getting Started